 1. BOB Revolution Flex Jogging Stroller, under $400.
 This is the best of the bunch!
 A bit more expensive than our other options, but definitely worth the premium price.
 This stroller has it all, the 9-level adjustable handle bars, adjustable suspension, a decent storage bin, and very comfortable seat.
 The "Flex" name comes from the fact that there are so many adjustable components to suit all users and contexts.
 Along with the adjustable suspension (with 3" of travel!) the inflatable rubber tires make for a very smooth and stable ride with great traction on a variety of surfaces.
 The sun canopy is also excellent with huge coverage to block sun and rain on longer runs, and the seat has several recline settings.
 Though it doesn't have any cup holders, you can purchase some accessories: BOB makes a great handle bar console (with tire pump!) for parents that includes two cup holders, and a great snack tray with a cup holder for kids (both are about $30).
 Of the strollers we tested, this one felt the sturdiest and most durable, inspiring confidence while running.
 The wheels are not only large in diameter but they are real inflatable rubber tires, not those hard cheap tires you find on many other models.
 This BOB Revolution is for babies from 8 weeks old up to 75 pounds!
 For negatives, we thought the storage bin was a bit small for bigger trips, the handle bars were not ergonomically angled, and like all jogging strollers it is quite large and cumbersome.
 One of our more petite moms found it difficult to lift into the car.
 Compared the earlier versions, this model is a bit larger overall, with higher handlebars, a larger canopy, and convenient side pockets for cell phones or pacifiers.

-2. Joovy Zoom 360 Swivel Wheel Jogging Stroller, under $300.
+2. Joovy Zoom 360 Swivel Wheel Jogging Stroller, usually under $250.
 Consistently low inventory, so get it if/when you can!
 Here is another great option.
 It's just about as good as the BOB, and for over $100 less.
 It includes some really great features for the price point: independent rear suspension, a large storage bin, a comfortable seat, a great sun canopy, cup holders, a center console for a phone and keys, and pockets in the seating area for your kid.
 The Joovy also has a great feature that sets it apart: there is no rear axel that allows for a longer running stride without kicking the back of the stroller.
 In our tests, the Joovy was really awesome with great maneuverability, stability, and build quality.
 This feels like a stroller that will really hold up well to bumpy roads and long miles.
 We also thought the seat was very cozy, and the aluminum frame was very sleek and stylish.
 So what are the drawbacks?
 Well, the handle bars are not adjustable.
 Our tallest parent, at 6' 3" found himself hunched over a bit to maintain a grip on the handles.
 Also, the handle bars are not ergonomically angled which can increase wrist strain on long runs.
 Overall, this is an excellent stroller and great #2 option when the price of the BOB steers you elsewhere.
 As long as you're under about 6' 2" tall we think you'll be very happy with this option!

 3. BOB Ironman Running Stroller, under $400.
 We swear we don't own stock in BOB, they just make fantastic jogging strollers so it's hard not to put them in top spots.
 Notice how we called this a running stroller rather than a jogging stroller?
 That was intentional.
 This stroller is designed for higher speed and longer distance running, with a fixed front tire (non turning), firm pneumatic tires, and a great all-wheel suspension system.
 Even though it does not have a turning front wheel the stroller has a very nice weight distribution that makes it easy to turn while running.
 If you're in tighter places it's an issue, but this stroller is truly designed for moving on wide sidewalks, trails, or roads.
 The fixed front wheel is primarily a safety issue: when running fast, you do not want to accidentally lift the front end and lay it back down with a turned wheel.
 The lock-in-place versions (the other ones on this list) should help that situation, but the fixed wheel is for that extra confidence boost.
 If you want a jogging stroller that doubles as a great grocery getter then we suggest any of the other options on this list.
 An added bonus with this stroller, and something that we really fell in love with, was the hand brake.
 This isn't for use as a parking brake, but rather for slowing you down while running downhill so you don't have to exert extra energy.
 This is especially great when your baby gets heavier (up to 70 pounds) and you're moving fast: if you need to stop quickly, such as in response to a vehicle, the brake will help you out tremendously.
 Even though the weight of this system (23 pounds) is similar to the others, it felt light and nimber and we really liked the easy folding mechanism.
 We thought that overall it felt very durable and high quality, like the other BOB on our list.
 It has an adjustable canopy, a great storage bin, and a multi-position reclining seat.
 Some negatives include: no cup holder, and no adjustable handle bars.
 We note, however, that even our 6' 2" dad thought the handle bars were decently high enough without adjustment; in contrast, our 5' 4" mom thought they were a bit too high.
 So there's a sweet spot somewhere between 5' 5" and 6' 1".
 If you're an intense runner, and even want to run races with your little one, this is the stroller for you.
 If you're a more casual runner and want the lower price, go with the Joovy.